easy-software-ufal/annotations_repos/search_projects/README.md

 Create a file named `github_token.py` on root directory.
 In this file, create a constant named `TOKEN`.
 This constant will be assigned to token string.

 To generate this token, go to Github settings, open `development settings`, and go to `Personal access tokens`.
-Click on `Generate new token`, check `public_repo` (above `repo`), and click on `Generate token` at the end of page.
+Click on `Generate new token`, check `public_repo` (below `repo`), and click on `Generate token` at the end of page.
 Copy token (and store in some safe location) and paste as string in TOKEN constant.

 **warning**: the file `github_token.py` is ignored by git, because contains sensitive information.
 See `.gitignore` for details